The Biker's Rules

 “Are you done packing?” she asks.
 I nod and close the suitcase.
 I can come back for the rest anytime I want.
 It’s not as if we’re moving out of state … just to our own beautiful townhouse complex.

 It was then that Uncle John decided to build five separate dwellings on the property — one for each kid.
 It’s ideal … we all stay together but separate.
+Except for Jackson.
+He never stays there … gave his place to Axel.

 I put the discarded novel on top of my suitcase.
 I don’t know why I even bother to read it.
-It’s not well written, the grammar sucks — a bunch of crap really.
-And the couple on the cover is so cliche.
+It’s not well written, the grammar sucks — a bunch of crap, really.
+And the couple on the cover is so cliché.
 The whole stereotypical romantic pose makes my skin crawl with frustration.
 I sigh deeply.
 I’m so uptight my neck is pulling into a spasm.

 “You know he’s going to be here tonight?”